United States in World War I: National debate

 Wilson seemed to have won over the middle classes, but had little impact on the largely ethnic working classes and the deeply isolationist farmers.
 Congress still refused to budge, so Wilson replaced Garrison as Secretary of War with Newton Baker, the Democratic mayor of Cleveland and an outspoken opponent of preparedness.
 The upshot was a compromise passed in May 1916, as the war raged on and Berlin was debating whether America was so weak it could be ignored.
 The Army was to double in size to 11,300 officers and 208,000 men, with no reserves, and a National Guard that would be enlarged in five years to 440,000 men.
 Summer camps on the Plattsburg model were authorized for new officers, and the government was given $20 million to build a nitrate plant of its own.

 Preparedness supporters were downcast, the antiwar people were jubilant.
 The United States would now be too weak to go to war.
 Colonel Robert L. Bullard privately complained that "Both sides [Britain and the German Empire] treat us with scorn and contempt; our fool, smug conceit of superiority has been exploded in our faces and deservedly.".
-The House gutted the naval plans as well, defeating a "big navy" plan by 189 to 183, and canceling the battleships.
+The House gutted the naval plans as well, defeating a "big navy" plan by 189 to 183, and cancelling the battleships.
 The battle of Jutland (May 31/June 1, 1916) saw the main German High Seas Fleet engage in a monumental yet inconclusive clash with the far stronger Grand Fleet of the Royal Navy.
 Arguing this battle proved the validity of Mahanian doctrine, the navalists took control in the Senate, broke the House coalition, and authorized a rapid three-year buildup of all classes of warships.
 A new weapons system, naval aviation, received $3.5 million, and the government was authorized to build its own armor-plate factory.
 The very weakness of American military power encouraged the German Empire to start its unrestricted submarine attacks in 1917.
 It knew this meant war with America, but it could discount the immediate risk because the U.S. Army was negligible and the new warships would not be at sea until 1919 by which time the war would be over, Berlin thought, with the German Empire victorious.
 The notion that armaments led to war was turned on its head: refusal to arm in 1916 led to war in 1917.